About the minor

-Students will develop a critical understanding of Africa’s geography and diversity, while examining and analyzing issues relevant to life in contemporary Africa.
-African studies is not only a way to understand Africa, it is a way to expand your understanding of the world and its history.
-“Any student who really wants to understand the entirety of the world, whether they’re in journalism, history, sociology, or anthropology,” says Braun.
-“Can find that understanding through African studies.”
+Students will develop a critical understanding of Africa’s geography and diversity, while examining and analyzing issues relevant to contemporary life on the continent.
+African studies is not only a way to understand Africa, it is a way to expand students’ understanding of the world and its histories.

 - African studies is an interdisciplinary program.
-Faculty members from departments of journalism, folklore, history, biochemistry and more who have an expertise in Africa teach classes in their own fields with an emphasis on Africa.
+Faculty members from departments of journalism, history, ethnomusicology, anthropology, geography, economics and more who have an expertise in Africa teach classes in their own fields with an emphasis on Africa.

 - The African Student Association promotes awareness of African culture on campus through conferences and events, including Africa Nights.

-- Dance Africa, through the UO Department of Dance, includes student dancers, singers and drummers who share a love and knowledge of African dance tradition.
+- The University of Oregon’s Dance Africa includes student dancers, singers, and drummers who share a love and knowledge of African dance tradition.

-- African studies at the UO offers a full three years of Swahili as a language option.
+- African studies at the UO offers two years of Swahili as a language option.

 A minor in African studies helps students understand and become part of an increasingly globalized world.
 Students develop a broad, inter-disciplinary knowledge of Africa, which can provide the first steps for careers in diplomatic services, international development, or as a researcher.
 A minor in African studies provides students with language skills, knowledge about history and contemporary conditions, and awareness of how the continent fits into today’s world.